ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Experiment Results

 We assessed the quality of assembly code explanations generated by GPT-4-Turbo from both pretraining and finetuning datasets, focusing on their accuracy and relevance to the assembly code.

-10 binary domain experts independently evaluated explanations from GPT-4-Turbo using a 5-point scale (1: no explanation, 5: accurate and complete explanation).
-Fifty randomly selected assembly-explanation pairs were evaluated blindly.
+10 binary domain experts blindly evaluated 50 randomly sampled assembly-explanation pairs using a 5-point scale (1: no explanation, 5: accurate and complete explanation).
 Results are shown in Fig. \ref{fig:Dataset Evaluation}.

 \textbf{The quality of assembly-language explanations generated by GPT-4-Turbo is robust.} As depicted in Fig. \ref{fig:Dataset Evaluation}, GPT-4-Turbo achieves 3.65/5, indicating that its explanations fall within the acceptable range of expert expectations.
-This finding aligns with the results from \citep{zhuo2024bigcodebench}, confirming that the training data generated by GPT-4-Turbo maintains acceptable quality, which underpins the effectiveness of our dataset.
+This finding aligns with the results from \citep{zhuo2024bigcodebench}, confirming our data engine produces semantically grounded explanations, which underpins the effectiveness of our datasets.